gabriel1379/quarry_link/README.md

 Currently supported features:
 -----------------------------
 - The resource nodes from the above mods will behave according to Quarry Mechanics (will turn to cobble and fall after being mined).
+- **Everness**:
-- **Everness**: Most stones, stairs, slabs and blocks can now be quarried/pickaxed/mortarred normally with **Quarry** tools, like their default variants.
+1. Most stones, stairs, slabs and blocks can now be quarried/pickaxed/mortarred normally with **Quarry** tools, like their default variants.
 However, some lack the required variants (e.g. cobble, brick, or block), so some operations may not be possible with some nodes yet; dummy images may also appear.
+2. Replaced `default:stone` with `quarry:cut_stone` in machine crafting recipes that required the former (LV compressor, LV generator).
 - **Technic**: Granite and Marble can now be quarried/pickaxed/mortarred normally with **Quarry** tools, like their default variants.